Halo (franchise): 2011–2021: 343 Industries games

 Halo 4 was announced at E3 2011 and released November 6, 2012.
 The game picks up years after the events of Halo 3, as Master Chief and Cortana arrive at a Forerunner world called Requiem, fighting against first the Covenant and then a new threat.
 The game achieved record first-day sales for the franchise.
-While reviews were generally positive, the story was dinged for being incomprehensible to casual players and relying on knowledge of the wider franchise media.
+While reviews were generally positive, the story was criticized for being incomprehensible to casual players and relying on knowledge of the wider franchise media.

 Intending to create a 10th anniversary edition of Halo 2, like they had with Combat Evolved, 343 Industries, Saber Interactive, Certain Affinity and other studios collaborated on Halo: The Master Chief Collection, repacking Combat Evolved Anniversary, Halo 2 Anniversary, Halo 3 and Halo 4 in a single collection for the Xbox One console.
 The launch was marred with glitches and matchmaking issues, which required numerous patches to fix.
 Ross apologized to fans for the state of the game, and promised future Halo games would have public betas.
 Reach and ODST were subsequently added to the collection, which was ported to PC and received enhancements for the Xbox Series X.

 343 Industries' next installment, Halo 5: Guardians, was announced in 2014.
 The game takes place across many worlds, mainly the Elite homeworld, and revolves around Spartan Locke's hunt for the rogue Master Chief, who is trying to find a still-living Cortana.

 The third part of the Reclaimer Saga, Halo Infinite, was announced during E3 2018.
 It brings the focus back to Master Chief, and Halo's roots by taking place on the new Zeta Halo.
 The story mainly focuses on exploring the deeper lore of the Halo series, finding what happened to Cortana, and battles with the Banished.
 It released December 2021.